FluxML/Flux.jl/docs/src/getting_started/linear_regression.md

 ---

-Summarising this tutorial, we started by generating a random yet correlated dataset for our custom model.
+Summarising this guide, we started by generating a random yet correlated dataset for our custom model.
 We then saw how a simple linear regression model could be built with and without `Flux`, and how they were almost identical.

 Next, we trained the model by manually writing down the Gradient Descent algorithm and optimising the loss.
 We also saw how `Flux` provides various wrapper functionalities and keeps the API extremely intuitive and simple for the users.